 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-PETA has learned through records and other evidence that the University of Tennessee College of Medicine (UTCOM), in association with regional emergency medevac company LIFE FORCE Air Medical at Erlanger Health System, is mutilating live pigs and using them as stand-ins for bleeding and critically injured humans during emergency triage training.
+PETA has learned through records and other evidence that the University of Tennessee College of Medicine (UTCOM) is mutilating live pigs and using them as stand-ins for bleeding and critically injured humans during emergency triage training.
 Unlike the humans they replace, all the pigs who live through the training sessions are killed at their conclusion.

-Erlanger Health System, LIFE FORCE Air Medical, and UTCOM are also putting their staff on the wrong side of history.
+UTCOM is also putting its staff on the wrong side of history.
 Worldwide, this type of bloody training is the exception, not the rule.
 For example, in 2017, the U.S. Coast Guard, following a PETA eyewitness investigation and extensive discussions with us, ended what the agency’s leader at the time called “abhorrent” trauma training on animals in favor of advanced human-simulation technology.
 More than 70% of NATO nations now provide military medical education without harming any animals.

-Please TAKE ACTION today and let UTCOM, UTHSC, Erlanger Health System, and LIFE FORCE Air Medical know that maiming, mutilating, and killing animals must end immediately.
+Please TAKE ACTION today and let UTCOM and the UTHSC know that maiming, mutilating, and killing animals must end immediately.

-You can do so by sending polite comments to the following people:
+You can do so by sending polite comments to:

 Giuseppe Pizzorno, Ph.D., Pharm.D.